 This post may include affiliate links.
 Thank you for your support.

-Updated: This post was originally published in December 2021.
-I made updates to the post below to include more information about the best cinnamon cookie recipe!
-Plus, there’s not a step-by-step video tutorial showing you exactly how to make this cookie recipe with cinnamon!
+Update: This recipe was originally published in December 2021.
+I made updates to the post below to include more information about making the best cinnamon cookie recipe at home.

 Note: The photos shown here in the post depict both versions of these cinnamon chip cookies (rolled in cinnamon sugar for an extra crisp, sweet exterior and without).
 The recipe instructions are almost identical for both variety of cinnamon cookie.
 You will just keep or omit the steps involving rolling the cookie dough in cinnamon sugar!

 • Extra Cinnamon-y!
-This cinnamon cookie recipe features triple the cinnamon, which equals triples yum!
-These cookies contain almost an obnoxious amount of cinnamon.
-Almost!!
+This cinnamon cookie recipe features triple the cinnamon, which equals triples yum – obviously These cookies *almost* contain an obnoxious amount of cinnamon – almost!!

-• Have it your way!
-Think of this easy recipe for cinnamon cookies as a choose your own cookie adventure!
+• Have it your way.
+Think of this easy recipe for cinnamon and sugar cookies as a choose your own cookie adventure.
 You can make these cookies soft, chewy and without chips!
 Or crisp, soft and chewy with plenty of sugar and cinnamon!
-Or a combination of the above!
+Or a combination of the above.

 Cinnamon cookies, also known as cinnamon crinkle cookies, cinnamon spiced cookies, or cinnamon sugar cookies, are a variety of drop cookie featuring ground cinnamon, along with cinnamon baking chips as prominent, distinguishing ingredients.